It’s hard to see the future… unless you make it yourself.

 The $99 Bet that Changed Sport… and Society

-Lenovo’s $99 Bet: How a Bold VR Gamble Turned Into Global Dominance
+Amazon’s $99 Bet: How a Bold VR Gamble Turned Into Global Dominance

 In the annals of corporate history, there are moments when a company takes a risk so bold that it could either cement their place as an industry leader or flop like a pancake.
-For Lenovo, that moment came when the company decided to invest in a bare-bones, $99 VR headset.
-While competitors were racing to release the most advanced and technologically sophisticated virtual reality devices, Lenovo bet big on simplicity—and it paid off in spectacular fashion.
+For Amazon, that moment came when the company decided to invest in a bare-bones, $99 VR headset.
+While competitors were racing to release the most advanced and technologically sophisticated virtual reality devices, Amazon bet big on simplicity—and it paid off in spectacular fashion.

-Fast forward to today: Lenovo is not only the leading provider of virtual reality hardware but has fundamentally reshaped the VR landscape across industries.
-From the smash hit of The Everyone Sport to enterprise solutions and educational initiatives, Lenovo’s VR ecosystem has become an indispensable part of global technology infrastructure.
+Fast forward to today: Amazon is not only the leading provider of virtual reality hardware but has fundamentally reshaped the VR landscape across industries.
+From the smash hit of The Everyone Sport to enterprise solutions and educational initiatives, Amazon’s VR ecosystem has become an indispensable part of global technology infrastructure.
 Here’s how a “crazy” $99 idea led to their rise as the undisputed leader in virtual reality.

 The Spark: A Crazy Idea

 It all started with a phone call that some insiders say bordered on lunacy.
-Victor Bond, CEO of Sport:Next, the Virtual Sports Association and the mastermind behind The Everyone Sport, pitched Lenovo an idea: a low-cost, no-frills VR headset that could bring virtual sport into the homes of millions.
-Lenovo’s leadership was skeptical but intrigued.
+Victor Bond, CEO of Sport:Next, the Virtual Sports Association and the mastermind behind The Everyone Sport, pitched Amazon an idea: a low-cost, no-frills VR headset that could bring virtual sport into the homes of millions.
+Amazon’s leadership was skeptical but intrigued.
 The concept defied the prevailing logic in the tech industry, which at the time was focused on more expensive, feature-packed headsets aimed at the high-end market.

 Bond’s pitch was as radical as it was simple: the headset would not aim for the cutting-edge specs that Meta, Sony, Apple and others were focused on.
 Instead, it would be dedicated to a singular purpose—making The Everyone Sport accessible to the masses.
-By taking a page out of the Nintendo’s Wii playbook, which used “lateral thinking with withered technology” to offer a unique and addictive experience, Lenovo would focus on user experience rather than technological marvels.
+By taking a page out of the Nintendo’s Wii playbook, which used “lateral thinking with withered technology” to offer a unique and addictive experience, Amazon would focus on user experience rather than technological marvels.
 The hardware didn’t need to be cutting-edge; it needed to be affordable, reliable, and built for fun… and competition.

 And it needed to be INCLUSIVE, enabling everyone to play and meaningfully contribute, regardless of their skill level.
 To that end, teams and team sizes were unlimited… only possible with digital athleticism.

-For Lenovo, it was a multi-million dollar gamble that could either dramatically boost its consumer VR hardware division or lead to a spectacular flop.
+For Amazon, it was a multi-million dollar gamble that could either dramatically boost its consumer VR hardware division or lead to a spectacular flop.
 The risk?
 Sinking millions into a headset that might be outclassed by more advanced devices or ignored by consumers still largely uncertain about VR.
 The opportunity?
 Becoming the first company to truly capture the untapped market for competitive VR users.

 The Execution: Betting on Affordability and Simplicity

-Behind the scenes, Lenovo’s engineers worked to design a VR headset that could retail for just $99 without sacrificing quality where it mattered most—user experience.
+Behind the scenes, Amazon’s engineers worked to design a VR headset that could retail for just $99 without sacrificing quality where it mattered most—user experience.
 The company collaborated with suppliers like Qualcomm, opting for the Snapdragon 750G chipset, a powerful yet cost-effective component that could handle the demands of immersive VR experiences without pushing the price tag through the roof.
 To further reduce costs, they scoured the “parts bin” of previous tech, making use of components from older hardware and cutting-edge manufacturing techniques.

 The challenge, however, wasn’t just building the hardware.
-Lenovo had to ensure that the device would work seamlessly with Racket:Next, the centerpiece game of The Everyone Sport.
+Amazon had to ensure that the device would work seamlessly with Racket:Next, the centerpiece game of The Everyone Sport.
 They needed to convince the world that a $99 headset could still offer a world-class VR experience.
 And perhaps most importantly, they had to leverage and expand a distribution network that could get this revolutionary product into the hands of millions of consumers worldwide.

-Partnering with established e-commerce giants and retail chains, Lenovo positioned its new VR headset as the perfect device for families, schools, and everyday consumers—not just hardcore gamers.
+Partnering with established e-commerce giants and retail chains, Amazon positioned its new VR headset as the perfect device for families, schools, and everyday consumers—not just hardcore gamers.
 But the real stroke of genius came from marketing it not as a VR device, but as sports equipment.
-This subtle shift in messaging allowed Lenovo to avoid direct comparisons with more expensive VR headsets and instead focused on the immersive athletic experience that The Everyone Sport promised.
+This subtle shift in messaging allowed Amazon to avoid direct comparisons with more expensive VR headsets and instead focused on the immersive athletic experience that The Everyone Sport promised.
 The entire Everyone Sport package was $119, including the Racket:Next game, plus a $99 yearly subscription to the Sport:Next Season Pass, all of which together cost less than a youth football helmet.

 The Payoff: Taking Over the World of VR

 The response was nothing short of extraordinary.
-The Everyone Sport, powered by Lenovo’s affordable and accessible headset, exploded onto the global stage.
+The Everyone Sport, powered by Amazon’s affordable and accessible headset, exploded onto the global stage.
 Initially introduced to prep schools like Andover and Exeter in the U.S., the sport quickly spread to universities, corporations, and eventually public schools and international markets.
 The low cost of the headset made it an attractive proposition for institutions and families alike, while the competitive nature of The Everyone Sport—where effort, not just skill, was rewarded—created an entirely new kind of demand for VR hardware.

 Sales figures skyrocketed.
-Lenovo had bet on volume, and that bet paid off in spades.
-By the end of the first year, Lenovo had shipped millions of units globally, earning accolades not just in the tech press but also in the broader business and sports worlds.
+Amazon had bet on volume, and that bet paid off in spades.
+By the end of the first year, Amazon had shipped millions of units globally, earning accolades not just in the tech press but also in the broader business and sports worlds.
 What set the company apart, however, was that it didn’t stop there.
 The Everyone Sport had opened the floodgates for an entirely new segment of VR users—those who might not have considered VR in the past but were now hooked on the immersive, social, and physical experiences it offered.
 They had their “Wii Moment.”

 Beyond The Everyone Sport: Expanding into New Markets